johnnoone/genuine/docs/index.md

 # A tour of genuine

-This library is a fixture generator for model object inspired by ruby factory bot.
+Genuine is a fixture generator for model object inspired by [ruby factory_bot](https://thoughtbot.github.io/factory_bot/) and [elixir ex_machina](https://hexdocs.pm/ex_machina/ExMachina.html).

-It allows to generate simple fixtures, simply using this syntaxe:
+It makes it easy to create test data and associations for [dataclasses](https://docs.python.org/3/library/dataclasses.html).
+Install genuine and then you will be able to use it without configuration:

 ```python hl_lines="2 10"
 from dataclasses import dataclass